 As I briefly discussed above, many presenters will wander about from topic to topic without a goal.
 Your presentation needs to have key takeaways for your audience.
 These takeaways are the climax of your presentation.
 Everything you say should ultimately lead to these points.

 In sports, many athletes know when to quit.
-Peyton Manning just hopped out of football this year after his second super bowl win.
+Peyton Manning hopped out of football after his second super bowl win.
 That’s a big reason he will be remembered so fondly.
 He ended on a high note.
 Your presentation should do the same.
 Do not continue dragging out the conversation after what should have been your big closing statement.
 Identify what you want the end goal of your presentation to be, accomplish it and don’t linger.
 Your presentation will have a far greater impact on your audience.

 Presenting is no easy task.
 Avoid these five fouls to help make your next presentation great!